DisneyAladdin/Amazon_API/README.md

 # Amazon_API
-From JAN code, obtain ASIN code, price, review, category, image of merchandise and ranking on Amazon market by using Amazon API.
+From JAN code, automatically obtain ASIN code, price, review, category, image of merchandise and ranking on Amazon market by using Amazon API.
 <img src="https://github.com/shutokawabata0723/Amazon_API/blob/master/amazon_api.png" width="800px">

 This has a big merit for users selling merchandise on Amazon.